artiomgiza/test_me/Readme.md

 How:
 ----
-Please add directory in the project root, copy the `ginkgo_me/BBQ.go` file there and add tests.
+Please add directory for your approach (native, testify, ...) in the project root (near `ginkgo_me` dir) and copy the `ginkgo_me/BBQ.go` file there.
+Now add tests (by creating PR).

+Once there will be some examples to compare we might set up discussion meeting...